by Scott Mehl © Unofficial Royalty 2016

 Kingdom of Bavaria: The House of Wittelsbach ruled as Dukes, Electors, and Kings of Bavaria from 1180 until 1918.
 Today Bavaria is a landlocked federal state of Germany, occupying its southeastern corner.
 Maximilian IV Joseph, Prince-Elector of Bavaria allied his electorate with Napoleon and adopted many of the French beliefs of the Enlightenment.
 It was this loyal service to Napoleon through which Maximilian’s electorate was created the Kingdom of Bavaria with Maximilian at its king.
 He officially became the Maximilian I Joseph, the first King of Bavaria on January 1, 1806.
 On November 13, 1918, King Ludwig III would be the first monarch in the German Empire to be deposed at the end of World War I, bringing an end to 738 years of rule by the Wittelsbach dynasty.

 King Otto of Bavaria (Otto Wilhelm Luitpold Adalbert Waldemar) was the younger son of King Maximilian II of Bavaria and Princess Marie of Prussia.
-He was born two months prematurely on April 27, 1848, at the Munich Residenz, in Munich, Kingdom of Bavaria, now in the German state of Bavaria, and was named after his uncle, King Otto of Greece.
+He was born two months prematurely on April 27, 1848, at the Munich Residenz, in Munich, Kingdom of Bavaria, now in the German state of Bavaria, and was named after his uncle King Otto of Greece.

 Otto had one older sibling:

 In 1863, Otto began serving with the Bavarian army, reaching the rank of Lieutenant the following year.
 By 1866, he had been promoted to Captain and entered active service with the Royal Bavarian Infantry Guards.
 He fought in the Austro-Prussian War of 1866 and later served as Colonel in the Franco-Prussian War of 1870-1871.
-By this time, he was also the heir-presumptive to the Bavarian throne, as his brother had become King following their father’s death in March 1864.
+By this time, he was also the heir-presumptive to the Bavarian throne, as his brother had become King Ludwig II following their father’s death in March 1864.

 Otto’s physician was Dr. Bernhard von Gudden.
-There is much debate about von Gudden’s actions in treating Otto, as well as his brother, King Ludwig II.
-Dr. von Gudden would later diagnose Ludwig as mentally ill as well, despite never examining him or treating him.
+There is much debate about von Gudden’s actions in treating Otto and his brother King Ludwig II.
+Dr. von Gudden would later also diagnose Ludwig as mentally ill despite never examining him or treating him.
 This led to Ludwig being deposed in 1913 and dying mysteriously just days later.
 Many speculate that the doctor’s actions were politically motivated.
-Unlike Otto and Ludwig, von Gudden, along with their uncle Luitpold, supported the establishment of the German Empire and Prussia’s dominance.
-Some historians suggest that it was Bismark pulling the strings, wanting to remove Ludwig and Otto from power, and replacing him with Luitpold who was more easily controlled.
+Unlike Otto and Ludwig, von Gudden and Otto and Ludwig’s uncle Prince Luitpold supported the establishment of the German Empire and Prussia’s dominance.
+Some historians suggest that it was German Chancellor Otto von Bismarck pulling the strings, wanting to remove Ludwig and Otto from power, and replacing him with Luitpold who was more easily controlled.

 Within a few years, King Ludwig II was also declared mentally ill by Dr. von Gudden, and their uncle Luitpold was appointed Prince Regent.
 Just days later, on June 13, 1886, Ludwig and von Gudden both died under mysterious circumstances, and Otto formally became King.
 However, because of his incapacity, Otto probably never understood that he had become king, and the regency remained in place under Prince Luitpold.